scylladb/scylladb/docs/getting-started/system-requirements.rst

 Incremental Compaction Strategy (ICS)   70%          80%
 ======================================  ===========  ============

-Use the default ICS (Scylla Enterprise) or STCS  (Scylla Open Source) unless you'll have a clear understanding that another strategy is better for your use case.
+Use the default ICS (DBScylla Enterprise) or STCS  (ScyllaDB Open Source) unless you'll have a clear understanding that another strategy is better for your use case.
 More on :doc:`choosing a Compaction Strategy </architecture/compaction/compaction-strategies>`.
 In order to maintain a high level of service availability, keep 50% to 20% free disk space at all times!

 .. _system-requirements-network: